PedroDrago/nvim/README.md

 # Nvim

-These are my neovim Configs, they are my revamp on [Kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim).
+These are my neovim Configs

 <p align="center">
     <img src="./config_printscreen.png"/>
 </p>
+This configuration is based on [Kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim), but with my own tweaks and a lot of extra plugins.

 If you're too lazy to build your configs from scratch and don't want a bloated distribution like [LunarVim](https://www.lunarvim.org/) or [NvChad](https://nvchad.com/) I strongly recommend just using kickstart.